Anti-miscegenation laws in the United States: Later events

 In 2016, Mississippi passed a law to protect "sincerely held religious beliefs or moral convictions".
 In September 2019, an owner of a wedding venue in Mississippi refused to allow a mixed-race wedding to take place in the venue, claiming the refusal was based on her Christian beliefs.
 After an outcry on social media and after consulting with her pastor, the owner apologized to the couple.

+In 2022, Respect for Marriage Act became law and codified interracial marriages in the United States.